mutianwei521/TFFM/README.md

 ---

 ## 👏 Acknowledgement
-We extend our gratitude to the PyTorch team and the contributors of EPANET frameworks which greatly facilitated this research into intelligent water distribution systems.
+We extend our gratitude to the PyTorch team and the contributors of EPANET frameworks which greatly facilitated this research into intelligent WDNs.